kotolex/surrealist/README.md

 It is blocking and **unofficial**, so if you need async AND/OR official client go [here](https://github.com/surrealdb/surrealdb.py)

-Works and tested on Ubuntu, macOS, Windows 10, can use python 3.8+
+Works and tested on Ubuntu, macOS, Windows 10, can use python 3.8+(including python 3.12)

 #### Key features: ####